Redruth railway station: Description

 The station is on the side of a hill, with the road climbing steeply from beneath the viaduct at the west end of the station, to climb over the tunnel at the east end.
 The entrance to the station lies where the road and railway are on the same level.

-The main offices are on the eastbound platform and a footbridge to the westbound platform spans the tracks near the entrance.
-There is step-free access to this platform from an approach road on that side of the line.
+On the eastbound platform is the main station building complete with a ticket office, waiting area, toilets and a station cafe.
+A footbridge connecting the two platforms is at the east end of the station building.
+There is step-free access options to both platforms and to the eastbound platform this is via an approach road on that side of the line.
 Buses call at the main entrance to the eastbound platform.
-A car park is also on this side of the station between the main building and the viaduct on the site formerly occupied by the goods shed.
+There is a car park on each side of the station too.